neverRare/butter/doc/language/boolean.md

 ## Logical operators

 **Note:** NXOR and XOR are currently not implemented yet.
-These being simply equality operators, these are only applicable for numbers for now.
+These are only applicable for numbers for now.

 - AND `A & B`
 - OR `A | B`